philsabaty/vdn-companion/readme.txt

 VDN-Companion

 This wordpress plugin mainly deals with custom post types (CPT) used in VDN website.
-This is a proprietary plugin, aimed to the specific use of VDN website.

 This plugin is meant to be used in association with VDN-theme : https://github.com/philsabaty/vdn-theme